 15. Try a Coffee or Peruse the Bakery at Circles

 Circles Café and Bakery is the centre of activity in San Marcos and the best place to get all the latest info.
 However, don’t get sidetracked and forget to enjoy their great coffee and terrific baked goods.
-In our opinion, they have the best bread anywhere on the lake (we go through 2 heavy loaves of “pan integral” every week and also swear by the baguettes).
+In our opinion, they have the best bread anywhere on the lake – Laynni is a “pan integral” girl while I prefer the “pan semilla” and we also swear by the baguettes.

 The coffee shop enjoys a beautiful and comfortable garden location along with good wifi.